Did you know that in Florida, it’s against the law for local governments to ban, tax, limit or regulate single-use plastic bags?

 How can I help?

 - Please contact your member of the Florida House of Representatives and your member of the Florida Senate.
 Let them know that you want them to take action and regulate single-use plastic bags!
-Ask them to support HB93/S162 in the 2017 Legislative Session!
+Ask them to support SB1014/ HB6039 in the 2018 Legislative Session!

 - Ask your city or county commission to pass a resolution of support.
 30 communities have passed resolutions asking the State Legislature for the ability to regulate plastic bags at the local level.
 Click here to download a sample resolution of support, and see below for just some of the communities that have sponsored resolutions.